Terrence A. Duffy: Chicago Mercantile Exchange and TDA Trading

 Duffy began working as a runner at the Chicago Mercantile Exchange in 1980, and founded his own firm, TDA Trading, in 1981.

-In 1984, Duffy bought a CME membership with the help of a $50,000 loan from his parents secured by a mortgage they took out on their home.
+In 1984, Duffy bought a CME membership with the help of a $50,000 loan from his parents secured by a mortgage loan they took out on their home.
 Shortly after he bought his membership and while working as a broker, he incurred a loss of $150,000 because of a misheard order.
-“This was my family home.
-My brother and sisters were still living there.
-It was $150,000, but it may as well have been a million or $2 million,” Duffy told Crain's in 2013.

 Vincent Schreiber, who had introduced Duffy to the trading world several years before, helped Duffy pay back the debt by offering his guarantee to the clearing firm.
 Duffy continued trading by day and tending bar by night to pay back the debt over the next three years.

 In 1995 Duffy joined the CME's board, and in 1998 was elected vice chairman.
 Duffy pushed for the CME to embrace electronic trading during this period.

-In April 2002, Duffy became chairman of the CME board and, in December 2002, CME became the first U.S. exchange to go public.
+In April 2002, Duffy became chairman of CME.
+In December 2002, CME became the first publicly traded U.S. exchange.

 CME Group

-On October 17, 2006, the Chicago Mercantile Exchange announced a merger with the Chicago Board of Trade in an $8 billion deal.
+In October 2006, the Chicago Mercantile Exchange announced a merger with the Chicago Board of Trade in an $8 billion deal.
 The combined exchanges would be known as the CME Group, and would represent the world's largest market for financial derivatives contracts.
 Duffy and his counterpart at the Chicago Board of Trade, Charles Carey, negotiated the deal, along with other executives.
 Duffy served as chairman of the combined company, and is credited with leading the CME Group's acquisition of the New York Mercantile Exchange in 2008.
 He began to serve as executive chairman and president in 2012, and in November 2016 took on an expanded role as chief executive officer.

 In 2018, Duffy led CME Group's acquisition of London-based NEX Group.
-In 2021 he negotiated a deal to move CME Group's technology to Google Cloud in order to increase access to the company's products.
-In addition, Google invested $1 billion in CME Group.
+In 2021 he negotiated a deal to move CME Group's technology to Google Cloud to increase access to the company's products; the deal included a $1 billion investment by Google in CME.

+Effective March 1, 2027, Duffy will resign as CEO and become executive chairman of CME.

 Board service

 Duffy joined the CME board in 1995 and has served as chairman of the CME Group board since 2002.

 Duffy also serves on the board of directors of World Business Chicago, the board of regents for Mercy Home for Boys and Girls, the board of trustees of Saint Xavier University, and is co-chair of the Mayo Clinic Greater Chicago Leadership Council.

 Duffy was appointed by President Bush and confirmed by the U.S. Senate in 2003 as a member of the Federal Retirement Thrift Investment Board (FRTIB), a position he held until 2013.